Entner–Doudoroff pathway

 The Entner–Doudoroff pathway (ED Pathway) is a metabolic pathway that is most notable in Gram-negative bacteria, certain Gram-positive bacteria and archaea.
-Glucose is the substrate in the ED pathway and through a series of enzyme assisted chemical reactions it is catabolized into pyruvate.
+Glucose is the substrate in the ED pathway and, through a series of enzyme assisted chemical reactions, is catabolized into pyruvate.
 Entner and Doudoroff (1952) and MacGee and Doudoroff (1954) first reported the ED pathway in the bacterium Pseudomonas saccharophila.
 While originally thought to be just an alternative to glycolysis (EMP) and the pentose phosphate pathway (PPP), some studies now suggest that the original role of the EMP may have originally been about anabolism and repurposed over time to catabolism, meaning the ED pathway may be the older pathway.
 Recent studies have also shown the prevalence of the ED pathway may be more widespread than first predicted with evidence supporting the presence of the pathway in cyanobacteria, ferns, algae, mosses, and plants.
-Specifically, there is direct evidence that Hordeum vulgare uses the Entner–Doudoroff pathway.
+Specifically, there is direct evidence that Hordeum vulgare (barley) uses the Entner–Doudoroff pathway.

 Distinct features of the Entner–Doudoroff pathway are that it: